Orchestrator

 To effectively display the results of the workflow and any optional outputs generated by the user interface, or to facilitate the chaining of workflow executions, it is important for a workflow to deliver its output data in a recognized structured format as defined by the WorkflowResult schema.

-The output meant for next processing should be placed under data.result
+The output meant for next processing should be placed under data.result property.

 id: my-workflow